Table of Contents

 Myth 1: AI will replace HR Professionals

 A commonly held myth is that AI will make HR professionals obsolete.
-In reality, AI is a tool which enlarges HR knowledge.
-Automating repetitive tasks allows HR personnel to focus their efforts on strategic development, thereby creating more personalized experience for employees.
+In reality, AI is a tool that enlarges HR knowledge.
+Automating repetitive tasks allows HR personnel to focus their efforts on strategic development, thereby creating a more personalized experience for employees.

 Myth 2: AI is Inherently Biased

 The information upon which such algorithms excel can carry its own biases.
-AI in HR is helpful in reducing human bias through providing objective, data-driven insights and assuring fair recruitment and discipline practices.
+AI in HR is helpful in reducing human bias by providing objective, data-driven insights and assuring fair recruitment and discipline practices.

 Myth 3: Small Businesses cannot Afford AI

-Implementation of AI involves additional costs but it can bring cost saving in the long run by way of automatisation of responsibilities, reduction of turnover, and improvement in performance.
-Many of AI solutions are scalable and fit for pockets of small firms operating in India.
+Implementation of AI involves additional costs, but it can bring cost savings in the long run by way of automatisation of responsibilities, reduction of turnover, and improvement in performance.
+Many AI solutions are scalable and fit for pockets of small firms operating in India.

 Myth 4: Only Large Enterprises can have AI

 Large enterprises are not the exclusive province of AI in HRMS.
-Indeed, AI-powered HR solutions can as well be a blessing for small and medium sized organizations (SMEs) in India.
-However, in practice, such methods could bring more order into the gambling disciplines for SMEs and provide an additional powerful competition on top talent.
+Indeed, AI-powered HR solutions can be a blessing for small and medium-sized organizations (SMEs) in India as well.
+However, in practice, such methods could bring more order into the gambling disciplines for SMEs and provide additional powerful competition for top talent.